renacin/BramptonTransitAnalysis/README.md

-And so here we are, I think this is my 5th attempt at this project - and it has now morphed into a pet project where I am trying to create a system that not only continuously gather's data in the most efficient way possible - but also provides analytics of the day before's transit network.
+And so here we are, I think this is my 5th attempt at this project - and it has now morphed into a pet project where I am trying to create a system that not only continuously gather's data in the most efficient way possible - but also provides analytics of the day before transit network.

 ## Purpose Of This Project: